-- The parent/guardian will be notified in writing by Trimester 2 if a student is in danger of being retained. - The teacher(s) will continue to provide all assistance possible and regularly discuss the student's progress or lack of progress throughout the rest of the third trimester. - If a student fails one academic subject for the year, that student must successfully attend summer school prior to entering the next grade for the new school year.
-Written proof will be required. - If a student fails two or more academic subjects for the year, he/she will be automatically retained for the following school year and may not be asked to return.

-- Neither conduct nor attendance should be considered the sole basis for retention, but may be contributing factors. - Diplomas will be issued to those students who have successfully completed the 8th grade requirements.
+- The parent/guardian will be notified in writing by Trimester 2 if a student is in danger of being retained. - The teacher(s) will continue to provide all assistance possible and regularly discuss the student's progress or lack of progress throughout the rest of the third trimester. - If a student fails one academic subject for the year, that student must successfully attend summer school prior to entering the next grade for the new school year or may be asked not to return.
+Written proof will be required. - If a student fails two or more academic subjects for the year, he/she will be automatically retained for the following school year and may be asked not to return. - Neither conduct nor attendance should be considered the sole basis for retention, but may be contributing factors. - Diplomas will be issued to those students who have successfully completed the 8th grade requirements.
 Those who have not successfully completed the requirements will be issued a certificate of attendance. - If for any reason parents/guardians wish their child to be retained in the same grade, the school principal must be notified in writing by the beginning of the third trimester.